farlowdw/software-development-handbook/blog/2024/2024-10-17-topological-order-sort/index.md

 Then repeat for the remaining graph.

-It's worth pausing for a moment and reflecting on *why* it makes sense to remove the outgoing edges from whatever vertex we identify as being next in the topological ordering.
+It's worth pausing for a moment to reflect on *why* it makes sense to remove the outgoing edges from whatever vertex we identify as being next in the topological ordering.
 For example, above, we noted that `A` had no incoming edges, which means `A` does not have any dependencies.
 So we add it first to our topological ordering (`C` could have worked as well, but recall that we break ties alphabetically).
 Why does it make sense to then remove all outgoing edges from `A`, specifically `A -> B`, `A -> G`, and `A -> E`?
 Because removing these edges communicates to the other vertices that the `A` dependency has been resolved.
 For example, if we were to look at vertex `E`, then the edge `A -> E` communicates to `E` that the `A` dependency needs to be resolved before we can consider adding `E` to the topological ordering.
 If we delete the `A -> E` edge, then this effectively tells `E` that the `A` dependency has been resolved.

 Returning to our example, if we look at the graph above, where `A` has been removed along with its outgoing edges, then we see that `C` or `E` could go next.
 We'll pick `C` since we're using an alphabetical tie-breaker: